The most influential artist in popular culture!

 Blowin’ In The Wind is often used as an example of a protest song, posing philosophical questions about peace, war, and freedom.
 American teens in the 60s couldn’t get enough of it and Dylan became an icon.

-Dylan has recorded a number of albums following this, now legendary, album.
-Even though he is now approaching half a century as an active recording artist.
-For many he still remains the one-man band that sang Blowin’ In The Wind, The Times They Are A Changing and Don’t Think Twice, It’s All Right.
+Dylan has recorded a number of albums following this, now legendary early release.
+Even though he is now approaching half a century as an active recording artist, for many he still remains the one-man band that sang Blowin’ In The Wind, The Times They Are A Changing and Don’t Think Twice, It’s All Right.

 In 1999, Blowin’ In The Wind was inducted into the Grammy Hall Of Fame.
 In 2004, it was listed as #14 on Rolling Stone magazine’s list of The 500 Greatest Songs of All Time.